 - 1 cup Cranberry beans dry

-- 2 tablespoon oil flavorless like canola, avocado, vegetable, sunflower seed
+- 2 tbsp oil flavorless like canola, avocado, vegetable, sunflower seed

 - 1 yellow onion peeled and diced